How (and Why) I Use Shamanic Medicine and Psychedelics to Prepare for My Own Death

 There is a wealth of compelling information stacking up in numerous fields that does suggest that death may not the be all and end all, and that consciousness may well exist separate from the physical form of the body.

-Whether there is absolute truth in these concepts of death, I would never say I know for sure.
+What truth can be found in these concepts of death, is hard to say for sure.
 But the possibility that my own actions in this world might affect any potential experiences in the great unknown after death, further propels me to live a healthy, kind, loving, peaceful life.

 I’m very interested to know other’s thoughts on this.
 Do you view working with shamanic medicine and psychedelics from a similar viewpoint?
 Perhaps you've had experiences or come across compelling information yourself that suggests life after death?

-As always, thanks for reading, thanks for being here and thank you for continuing to support something that I put a lot of time, energy and love into!
+As always, thanks for reading, thanks for being here, and thank you for continuing to support something that benefits me as much as I hope it benefits others.